Sep 16, 2014

 However, as there is no minimum threshold applied to the new rules, and given that the existing VAT registration threshold in the UK is £81,000, thousands of small businesses will now be brought into the VAT net.

-Recognising the need for additional information for merchants, Taxamo are working closely with HMRC to continue to make e-merchants aware of the new rules.
-Marking the 100 day countdown to the adoption of the new rules, on Tuesday, September 23, Taxamo will host an interactive panel event aimed at giving merchants practical information on what the new rules mean for them, and how they can prepare.
-The event, which will be streamed live from Barclays Accelerator in London, will give merchants the opportunity to get first-hand information on the rules, with the option of asking questions to the expert panel.
+Recognising the need for additional information for businesses, Taxamo are working closely with HMRC to continue to make e-businesses aware of the new rules.
+Marking the 100 day countdown to the adoption of the new rules, on Tuesday, September 23, Taxamo will host an interactive panel event aimed at giving businesses practical information on what the new rules mean for them, and how they can prepare.
+The event, which will be streamed live from Barclays Accelerator in London, will give businesses the opportunity to get first-hand information on the rules, with the option of asking questions to the expert panel.

 Information on the event can be found here: http://taxamo100daycountdown.eventbrite.com/?aff=PR.